 When machine failure occurs, it’s not just incredibly costly.
 It can even be a matter of life or death.
 However, with the rise of artificial intelligence, downtime is soon to become a thing of the past.

 Modern society is heavily dependent on machinery.
 We use cars, buses and trains to commute to work.
+We check everything on our phones.
 We rely on turbines and grids to power our homes.
 We depend on agricultural tools to farm and harvest food.
 In fact, it’s easy to forget how much of our lives are powered by machinery.
 That is, until these machines fail.

 Care, maintenance and upkeep are critical to a machine’s usefulness.
 But it’s often a tricky balancing act of deciding when or if to repair or replace parts.
 And as with most decisions made on guesswork, huge inefficiencies can follow.
 It’s no surprise many organisations are looking at how AI and machine learning can drive insight and reduce inefficiencies and failure.